cjsteel/presentation-reveal-md-demo/slides.md

 ## reveal.js

-The reveal.js framework has been around a awhile  has many handy features including:
+The reveal.js framework has been around a while and includes many features:

 * Nested slides
 * PDF export